bb-io/docs/src/content/docs/apps/Amazon S3.mdx

 ## Connecting

+You can connect to all buckets or to a specific bucket using the dropdown to select connection type.

 1. Navigate to Apps, and identify the **Amazon S3** app.
 You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My X connection'.